epsilon537/boxlambda/docs/software/base-platform/bootstrap/linker-script.md

 local_memcpy(&__icode_start, &__icode_source, &__icode_end - &__icode_start);
 ```

 What would happen if you did create an `__icode_size` linker variable and reference in C by value, e.g. `(unsigned)__icode_size`?
-It might work, until it didn't.
+It might work, until it doesn't.
 One issue is that the compiler might consider the `__icode_size` variable access as eligible for *Small Data Access* optimization.
 In that case, the compiler will attempt to generate code using global pointer (*gp*) relative addressing.
 The problem with that is that `__icode_size` is not an object in the gp-relative addressable range.
 In fact, `__icode_size` not a true object at all.
 The compilation will abort with an error message.

 ## Linker Script Variants